Is this stock is Attractive? Copart (CPRT)

-Copart (CPRT) observed an average volume with 1.68M shares and exchanged 9264822 shares on hands in most recent trading session.
-The stock acknowledged active focus on shares in the Friday trading session.
-CPRT disclosed a change of 1.48% and its listed share value at $90.72 in the recent trade transaction.
+Copart (CPRT) exchanged 545677 shares on hands in most recent trading session and observed an average volume with 1.80M shares.
+The stock acknowledged active focus on Tuesday trading session.
+CPRT disclosed a change of 1.16% and its listed share value at $90.91 in the recent trade transaction.
 This company belong to USA Country and part of Services sector.
-It has a market capitalization of $21.06B.
+It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+Volatility remained at 1.53% over last week and shows 1.59% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at 0.79.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
+ATR value stands at 1.67.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is positive from its 20 days moving average with 2.06% and trading from 50 days moving average with 5.94%.
+The stock price is performing along positive drift from its 200 days moving average with 20.13%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

 PERFORMANCE REVIEW: